franklant/visualhypotenusecalc/README.md

 # What I Learned:
 - Drawing triangles in JavaScript
-- Using math to manipulate size of triangles
+- Using math to manipulate the size of triangles